luiscouto99/MindStore/README.md

 ## Summary:

 This project was developed with ReactJS and designed in Figma, as a way of training and improving my Frontend skills.
-It is a fullstack project where the API was built my someone from the group project.
+It is a fullstack project where the API was built by someone from the group project.
 Users can register, login, add products ranging from jewelry to clothing, to their cart, search for a specific item and filter through categories.

 ***